eywin/raspberrypi-sensehat-scripts/README.md

 ## How to run the scripts
 These scripts are made for and tested with Python 3.7 You might have issues with older versions.

-You can run all the scripts for themselves, but ´display_next_departure.py´ is the oly script with a practical application
+You can run all the scripts for themselves, but ´display_next_departure.py´ is the only script with a practical application

 Running
 ```bash